 Following a diet that's rich in fresh fruits and vegetables, with an emphasis on starchy root vegetables (boiled) clearly benefits gut health.

 You'll want to eliminate:

 - Refined sugars and fats (packaged junk foods, drinks, etc.)

 Also, take potent probiotics, and consume foods high in omega-3.

 By consuming a lot more fibre, and putting less of a glycemic load on your body, this should improve your gut function and flora, and ultimately cure or greatly improve your acne.
-If this doesn't quite do it for you, than a strict plant-based diet should be put in place.
+If this doesn't quite do it for you, then a strict plant-based diet should be put in place.

 We also recommend working with a naturopath or integrative doctor to come up with an effective plan, and to get nutritional tests done.

 Other than that, make sure to get lots of sleep, exercise, and sun to fast-track your health recovery process.